Design2Production/scoop-dev/docs/new-install-surevision-outdoor-single-pc.md

-# DP New Installation for SureVision - Indoor - Single PC
+# DP New Installation for SureVision - Outdoor - Single PC

 # Pre Installation
 Ensure the Ethernet connection to the switch (connected to the internet) is made prior to installation, otherwise the automatic network configuration will throw an exception and abort the installation.

-    1. Connect the longer Ethernet cable from the PCs to the swith to the left most port (when looking from the front of the PC)
+1. Connect the longer Ethernet cable from the PC to the swith to the left most port (when looking from the front of the PC)
+2. Connect the short Ethernet cable between the PC and the DPEMS to the right most port (when looking from the front of the PC)

 # DeviceProxy Installation